+855 (0) 86 665 567

 Other transport

-Aside from the private-hire vehicles and ride-hailing service, public transport is also available but only in the capital.
+Aside from private-hire vehicles and ride-hailing services, public transport is also available but only in the capital.
 Phnom Penh city bus service started in 2015 with only three routes under the assistance of JICA.
 Today, Phnom Penh City Bus operates 13 routes.

 Customs and Tradition